riceissa/issarice.com/wiki/advice-for-young-people.md

 several aspects to this:

 - Programming.
-I've found this useful for automating tasks, building websites, making money (through contract work), and being able to read/understand software that others write.
+I've found this useful for automating tasks, building websites, making money (through contract work), coding up small toy models to better understand a problem, and being able to read/understand software that others write.
 - Algorithms and data structures.
 Beyond basic programming skills, I haven't found knowledge of algorithms/data structures to be too useful.
 Occasionally something may come up where having this knowledge is useful, but the vast majority of the time, basic programming skills suffice.
 This might change in the future if I do work that is more intensive on this front.
+  I think a big reason for this is that in high level programming languages, the abstractions are usually good.
 - Familiarity with many websites/the internet.
 - Unix tools/command line.
 I've found this useful.
 There are some things you can and maybe should skip or only learn the minimal amount of (bash